American Phoenix

 Major Agustus put down the phone.
 He wondered if he was committing treason.
 Certainly he was in violation of orders.
 He'd just called Sargent Jones, and set up a meeting - a meeting that could well place him with the resisters.
 He looked again at the orders on his desk, the ones that directed his intelligence unit to prepare assessments regarding his old neighborhood, and to access certain data bases regarding gang membership and other aspects of criminal activity there.
 He was to have a week, and then join the planning group as they got ready to make their strategy and tactics for invading and conquoring part of their own country.
 The orders didn't say invade and conquor, but it was all the same in any event.

 So he'd called Jones, and set up a meeting.
 The Sargent would probably know, but Agustus knew he had to choose, and he choose not to go along with this madness.
 Yes, there was a lot of chaos, but using the Army to enforce order, that didn't seem necessary.
 Whatever had happened in the cities, it was over.
 Territory once held by big city politicians and their police forces was now held by gangs, and others, perhaps even some militias.
-The original three of four months of fighting in certain segments of our nation's major cities was over.
+The original three or four months of fighting in certain segments of our nation's major cities was over.
 Lines had been drawn on maps.
 Fighting had stopped.
 Fires were out.
 Somehow the gangs, and this strange group called the shadow warriors had stopped the initial rioting.
 That was new, and it implied a lot to someone used to thinking the way Agustus had been trained to think.

 Something intelligent and organized was involved in this.
 The real question to Agustus was, do we root them out and make more chaos and war and riot, or do we negotiate and make peace.
 Some folks likened what was happening to civil war, but that seemed false as well.
 As an intelligence officer he knew what he didn't know, and he knew mostly that he didn't know what he needed to know.